 - High levels of poverty

 - Low education levels and unskilled people entering the job market.

 - Unemployment and job creation

 - HIV AIDS and Health

+- Planning for population growth

 Poverty within the District is a critical issue.
 General employment levels have stagnated and are affected by the following issues: